Table of Contents

 The communication step starts with a collaboration with major stakeholders to determine if the project results are a success or failure.
 The project team is required to identify the key findings of the analysis, measure the business value associated with the result, and produce a narrative to summarise and convey the results to the stakeholders.

 Phase 6: Measuring of Effectiveness

 As your data analytics lifecycle draws to a conclusion, the final step is to provide a detailed report with key findings, coding, briefings, technical papers/ documents to the stakeholders.

 Additionally, to measure the analysis’s effectiveness, the data is moved to a live environment from the sandbox and monitored to observe if the results match the expected business goal.
 If the findings are as per the objective, the reports and the results are finalized.
 However, suppose the outcome deviates from the intent set out in phase 1then.
 You can move backward in the data analytics lifecycle to any of the previous phases to change your input and get a different output.

 The data analytics lifecycle is a circular process that consists of six basic stages that define how information is created, gathered, processed, used, and analyzed for business goals.
 However, the ambiguity in having a standard set of phases for data analytics architecture does plague data experts in working with the information.
 But the first step of mapping out a business objective and working toward achieving them helps in drawing out the rest of the stages.

-upGrad’s PG diploma in Data Science in association with IIIT-B and a certification in Business Analytics covers all these stages of data analytics architecture.
+upGrad’s Executive PG Programme in Data Science in association with IIIT-B and a certification in Business Analytics covers all these stages of data analytics architecture.
 The program offers detailed insight into the professional and industry practices and 1-on-1 mentorship with several case studies and examples.
 Hurry up and register now!